 - Hot Cooked Rice

-Brown the sausage in a Dutch oven.
+Brown the sausage in a Dutch oven over medium heat.
 Remove and set aside on paper towels to drain.

 Boil water in either an electric tea kettle or a separate pot on the stovetop. (see tip in the post above or notes below)

-Add oil to the Dutch oven and heat to medium.
+Add oil to a large pot and heat to medium.
 Add the onion, bell pepper, celery, and garlic.
 Saute until just tender, about 5 minutes.

 Add half a jar of roux to the vegetables and stir together.